oracle/terraform-provider-oci/website/docs/r/analytics_analytics_instance_vanity_url.html.markdown

 Example terraform configs related to the resource : https://github.com/oracle/terraform-provider-oci/tree/master/examples/analytics

-Allows specifying a custom host name to be used to access the analytics instance.
-This requires prior setup of DNS entry and certificate for this host.
+Allows you to specify a custom host name to be used to access the Analytics instance.
+You must set up a DNS entry and certificate for this host in advance.

 ## Example Usage